dvoradvoretz/QuestHomeAsignment/README.md

 This is an Angular application that show flights of workers.
 The app contains 3 parts:
-1. Workers list - a list of all workers in the system
+1. Worker list - a list of all workers in the system
 2. Flights of the worker – a table with all flight information of the worker.
 3. Flight information – this part contains an extra information of the flight.
 The flight information update automatically every 1 minute.